modelfoxdotdev/modelfox/crates/www/content/blog/writing_the_fastest_gbdt_library_in_rust/post.md

 {
-"title": "Writing the fastest GBDT Library in Rust", "date": "December 8, 2021",
+"title": "Writing the fastest GBDT library in Rust", "date": "December 14, 2021",
 "author": {
 "name": "Isabella Tromba",
 "gravatar": "https://gravatar.com/avatar/b5c16153bae7a6fa6663d7f555906dd0?s=100"
 }
 }

 In this post, we will go over how we optimized our Gradient Boosted Decision Tree library.
 This is based on a talk that we gave at RustConf 2021: [Writing the Fastest Gradient Boosted Decision Tree Library in Rust](https://www.youtube.com/watch?v=D1NAREuicNs).
-The library that this post is based on is called [Tangram Tree](https://github.com/tangramdotdev/tangram/tree/main/crates/tree) and is available on GitHub.
-We tried to do a good job of commenting the code.
-Let us know if anything is unclear.
+The code is available on [GitHub](https://github.com/tangramdotdev/tangram/tree/main/crates/tree).

 <div style="position: relative; padding-bottom: 56.25%; ">
   <iframe